TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 #### dotenv

-[dotenv](https://www.npmjs.com/package/dotenv) is one of the most common ways to load environment variables.

-You can now just run your code with `node index.js` and dotenv will handle all the loading for you.
-Note that dotenv isn't the only way to handle environment variables and security.
-Projects where a whole team needs synced access to the same environment variables, or otherwise more complex applications, may benefit from more robust and flexible options.
-For this course, dotenv should serve our needs more than well.

-Awesome!
+Node did not always have built-in support for environment variable files.
+You will likely see libraries like [dotenv](https://www.npmjs.com/package/dotenv) used out in the wild.
+The principle will be the same as the built-in feature, just with whatever library-specific instructions are required.
+Such libraries may also offer more sophisticated features that Node does not have built-in, which may be of benefit to teams working on more complex projects, but as far as TOP goes, they won't be necessary.

+Anyway, awesome!
 You can load environment variables now, but how do you actually access them in your code?

 ### Accessing environment variables